nataliep3/DATA3402_project_np/README.md

 #### Data Visualization

 ![](histograms.png)
-The histograms show that there are a couple binary categories, such as Menstrual_Irregularity.
+The histograms show that there is a binary category, Menstrual_Irregularity.
 Upon further examination, the features are relatively well spread out across their respective ranges.

 ### Problem Formulation